mdedwards/slippery-chicken/app-skeleton/_readme.txt

 * If the app is in a folder whose name (or parents' names) has spaces it might just hang forever.
-* SBCL spits out loads or (really unhelpful) warnings--just ignore them.
+* SBCL spits out loads of (really unhelpful) warnings--just ignore them.
 * If you're already an Emacs+slime user and have code in your .emacs file which loads slime or defines an *inferior-lisp* image, or a